-All records as required by this permit shall be kept on-site for a minimum of five (5) years and shall be available for inspection by the Department.
+All records as required by these permits shall be kept on-site for a minimum of five (5) years and shall be available for inspection by the Department.
 Records shall be legible and maintained in an orderly manner.
-The operating requirements and associated recordkeeping for this permit shall be:
+The operating requirements and associated recordkeeping requirements for these permits shall be: